Tariq Aziz: Illness and death

 Aziz died on 5 June 2015 in al-Hussein hospital in the city of Nasiriyah, at the age of 79.
 According to his lawyer, he was being treated well in prison but suffered from ill health and simply wanted an end to his "misery".
 The incarcerated Aziz suffered from depression, diabetes, heart disease, and ulcers.
 Aziz's daughter, Zeinab, claimed his body was stolen at Baghdad International Airport en route to Jordan by unidentified men on 11 June, but it was recovered the day after.
 Jordanian authorities said the body had not been stolen, but merely delayed until the relevant paperwork was filled out.
 Aziz is buried in Madaba.

 Family

 He had four children.
-Aziz resigned from his post but Saddam did not accept his resignation.
+Aziz resigned from his post over a corruption scandal involving his son Ziad Aziz, but Saddam did not accept his resignation.
 Ziad was eventually released from prison by Saddam.

 Ziad Aziz now lives in Jordan with his wife, four children.
 Tariq Aziz's wife and another son live in Jordan.